0x3UH4224D/Glittery/Wiki/Intro-To-Glittery.md

 And then I select home-page.layout as layout-file for my home.toml, `glittery` will replace `link` function with desired link for eash page.

-`include` take the same argument as `link` but it include the output from combining page.toml file and it's `include-layout-file`, so if we want to include our contact.toml content into our home.toml's `layout-file`, we would end up with layout looks like this:
+`include` take the same argument as `link` but it include the output from combining content.toml file and it's `include-layout-file`, so if we want to include our contact.toml content into our home.toml's `layout-file`, we would end up with layout looks like this:
 ``` html